Born: February 23, 1981

 Josh has also starred in some pretty major feature films, including Ice Age: Continental Drift (2012), Thanks for Sharing (2012) Jobs (2013), The Internship (2013) and his biggest movie to date: 2013's Frozen.
 Also in 2013, it was announced that Josh would play comedian Sam Kinison in a biopic, as well as co-write and star in the film version of Gilligan's Island.
 Both films are still in the early planning stages.

-Josh has been married to actress Ida Darvish since 2008, with whom has two children.
+Josh has been married to actress Ida Darvish since 2008, with whom he has two children.